 If you have a website these marketing methods will go further.
 However you can still do a version of each of these without a website.
 Because you can point people to something you own and control in all of your marketing.

 - Contact Past Customers (Emails(Newsletters, tidings.com), Calls, Letters...)

 - Guest Blog Posting (who says you can't write for other peoples blogs?).

 - Google recently just added the ability to blog from your business listing.

 - Writing on LinkedIn Pulse: This is just blogging but it's on LinkedIn.
 It shares your voice through your articles and helps you sell your business to other businesses.

 - Google PPC Call Only Ads: This helps to get people in contact with you without having to visit your site.
 I think you have to have at lease a 1 page website but people will never see the site because clicks are calls to you not visits to your website.
 Facebook is also starting to offer lead campaigns.

 - Online Directories: Yelp, Yellow Pages, Angie's List...
 Get your information on more sites/apps when they are looking.
 Bing pulls a lot of data from Yelp.

 If you ask me, I'd say that yes!
-You really need a website.
-Websites really help get the word out there about your business and bring in customers.
-But websites really just amplify / support good marketing anywhere.
+You really should have a optimized website.
+Websites really amplify / support good marketing as well as bring in new business.
 I hope this was helpful to you and your business!

 P.S.
 Websites can track what got more web form fill outs.
 We like to look in Google Analytics for SEO, Social Media and Google PPC web form leads.
 Don't forget that, whichever way you choose to track your KPI, you should ask how your customers heard of you but as a secondary source for the truth.